How West Coast kāhui ako is forging a stronger future

 Following ratification on 3 July 2020, the Teacher Aide Pay Equity Claim Settlement received an extra $1.5 million to bring the total available for the pilot to $2.29 million over 18 months to support the professional learning and development of teacher aides.

-For more information for schools and teacher aides and the online application form, please go to the Teacher aide PLD pilot fund(external link)
+For more information for schools and teacher aides and the online application form, go to the Teacher aide PLD pilot fund(external link)

 BY Education Gazette editors